 The BSC should be used throughout the organization.
 This is the only way they facilitate an integrated and dynamic management strategy.
 Many organizations make the mistake of leaving the BSC at a corporate level only.

 Successful organizations involve their shareholders and employees at BSC result meetings and discussion forums and communicate their BSC widely, both internally and externally.
 Also, these organizations permeate the BSC framework to many processes.
 In doing so, organizations make the BSC a central theme of their daily activities instead of a list of operational measures.

 Best Practice: Instill the strategy through the BSC, as the center and head of the organization and business processes.

-Implementing the Balanced Scorecard framework will inevitably improve the way the organization is managed.
+Implementing a strategy execution framework will inevitably improve the way the organization is managed.
 This, although necessary, can be a difficult process because it implies breaking with existing paradigms, which can cause disruptions, discontents and more than one headache if not done correctly.
 At TRISSA we can help you implement the BSC in a way that is easy, fast and complying to international best practices.